World Elephant Day

 Sparked by the intent to help abolish the use of elephants for human entertainment, World Elephant Day has become something of an annual celebration focused on conserving and protecting elephants and their habitats.

-What are we doing for it we hear you ask?
+What did we do for it we hear you ask?

-Well, we have made a little “Emma” limited edition collection which is now up for grabs on our website.
+Well, we made a little “Emma” limited edition collection which we sold on our website.
 Emma is an Asian Elephant we have adopted from Wildlife SOS who for the first 40 years lived a life full of abuse on the streets.
 Since January 2021 when Emma was rescued by Wildlife SOS she has lived out her days enjoying cabbages, cauliflowers, and footbaths under the Indian sun.
-She’s a cutie so one of our designers was inspired to draw her and this became the basis for the bundle you can now have.
+She’s a cutie so one of our designers was inspired to draw her and this became the basis for the limited edition bundles which are no longer available.

 A little bit about why World Elephant Day is so important.

 The plight of both the African and Asian elephant demands that the world take action lest the creatures be assigned to the history books under “E” for Extinct or, “I” for Ivory and its value as a commodity.